Mighty Mutanimals: Ray Fillet

-In the IDW Comics, there is a variation of Ray Fillet named Ray who is a mutant manta ray.
+In the IDW comics, there is a variation of Ray Fillet named Ray who is a mutant manta ray.
 He alongside Sally Pride were prisoners of the Null Group at a train station until they were freed and joined Old Hob's Mutanimals.

 In the 1987 series, a character based on Ray appeared in the episode "Rebel Without a Fin" voiced by Pat Fraley.
 This character was originally intended to be Ray Fillet according to Ryan Brown.
-This version is a humanoid fish with manta ray-like wings and an octopus tentacle for a tail.
+This version is a humanoid fish with manta ray-like wings and an octopus tentacle tail.
 He was created by Dr. Polidorius to serve him and assist with his plans to destroy the city.
-Ray has many abilities of a fish like the electricity of an electric eel, the quills of a scorpionfish, and the inflation of a blowfish.
+Ray has many abilities of a fish like the electricity of an electric eel, the quills of a scorpionfish, the ink of an octopus, and the inflation of a blowfish.
 Ray began planting explosives to sink New York City underwater so Dr. Polidorius could create a city populated by other fish mutants.
 Dr. Polidorius also turned April O'Neil into a similar mutant.
 During a fight, Dr. Polidorius' lair is flooded and Ray escapes into the ocean while the Turtles, April, and Dr. Polidorius are distracted.

-In the upcoming 2023 film Teenage Mutant Ninja Turtles: Mutant Mayhem, he is voiced by Post Malone.
+Ray Fillet appears in the 2023 film Teenage Mutant Ninja Turtles: Mutant Mayhem, voiced by Post Malone.
+He appears as a member of Superfly's gang and loves singing his own name, much to everyone's annoyance.
+He and the rest of the gang turn on Superfly when they realize that they have no active interest in destroying humanity and by the end of the movie, becomes part of the Turtles' and Splinter's extended family.
+In the spin-off Tales of the Teenage Mutant Ninja Turtles, Ray Fillet is a member of the Mutanimals.